reshinto/reshinto.github.io/docs/interviewPrep/system_design/07Availability/readme.md

 ### Node/Instance/Host

 - these 3 terms refer to the same thing most of the time
-  - a virtual or physical mahcine on which the developer runs processes
+  - a virtual or physical machine on which the developer runs processes
 - sometimes the word `server` also refers to this same concept

 ### Availability